Frequently Asked Questions

 Q: Is my grade point average (GPA) from my previous college transferred to Montclair State?

 A: No, only credits are transferred from your previous college(s).

 Q: I took a CLEP test at my other college.
 Will Montclair State accept CLEP scores?

 A: Students who earn CLEP credits through another college must submit official test scores to Montclair State in order to receive credit.
-(Please note: If the CLEP credits contributed to the completion of an AA or AS degree from a NJ Community College, test scores are not required.)
+(Please note: If the CLEP credits contributed to the completion of an AA or AS degree from a NJ Community College and appear on the official college transcript, test scores are not required.)

 Q: I took AP courses in high school.
 Will Montclair State accept my AP scores?